-Leave Cusco behind today, as you embark on a drive along good tarmac road until turning off to the beautiful village of Cachora.
+Leave Cusco behind today, as you embark on a drive along good tarmac road, until turning off to the beautiful village of Cachora.
 Your trekking team will be waiting for you near the trail head, to begin your Choquequirao Trek Adventure!
-After an early lunch you start to descend the switchback trail, 1600m (5250ft) into the Apurimac canyon and the small settlement of Chikiska, where you will set up camp for your first evening under the stars.
+After an early lunch, you will start to descend the switchback trail, 1600m (5250ft) into the Apurimac canyon and the small settlement of Chikiska, where you will set up camp for your first evening under the stars.

-After a delicious breakfast, you continue down to cross the roaring Apurimac river.
-Now it is time to climb past the small communities of Santa Rosa and Maranpata to your camp next to the Choquequirao ruins.
-The path is good though steep and it can get very hot.
-This is a long tough day requiring an early start but the scenery more than makes up for the hardships endured.
+After a hearty breakfast, you will continue this morning down to cross the roaring Apurimac river.
+This route will take you climbing past the small communities of Santa Rosa and Maranpata, onward to your camp next to the Choquequirao ruins.
+The path is clear, although quite steep and it can get very hot.
+This will be a long and tough day, requiring an early start, but the scenery more than makes up for the hardships endured!

-A fifteen minute walk takes you to the main square of the amazing Choquequirao ruins.
-Perched on a tiny hilltop 1,700m (5580ft) above the Apurimac, the location and views are awe-inspiring.
-The ruins cover an area far bigger than Machu Picchu.
-Enormous curving terraces, ritual baths and a fine main plaza are just some of the highlights.
-For those of your that still have the energy, you can even descend to see the famous white stone llamas laid into the rock.
+A brief 15 minute walk, will take you to the main square of the amazing Choquequirao ruins.
+Perched on a tiny hilltop 1,700m (5580ft) above the Apurimac, this setting and panoramic views before you are simply indescribable.
+These impressive ruins cover an area far bigger than even Machu Picchu!
+Enormous curving terraces, ritual baths and a gorgeous main plaza, are just some of the highlights.
+For those of your that still have the energy, you can even descend farther, to see the famous white stone llamas laid into the rock.

-Choquequirao remains a mystery.
-It was not mentioned in the Spanish chronicles and although Hiram Bingham visited it before Machu Picchu he failed to realize its importance.
-Large areas still remain covered in the thick cloud forest, giving you a true Indiana Jones experience.
-Even today it receives very few visitors, protected by its remote location.
+Choquequirao remains a true Peruvian mystery.
+It was not mentioned in the Spanish chronicles and although Hiram Bingham visited it before Machu Picchu, he failed to realize its importance.
+Large areas still remain covered in the thick cloud forest, giving you a literal Indiana Jones experience.
+Even today, it receives very few visitors, protected by its remote location.
 After an incredible day exploring, you will return to your base camp to relax and ponder upon all that you have learned and seen today.

 You will head out on your hike early this morning, for the short climb to the pass.
-Then it is downhill 1400m (4600ft) past the recently discovered ruins of Pincha Unuyoc to the Rio Blanco where you can dip your feet in the cool waters.
-Just beware of the biting sand-flies.
-Known as “Pumahuacachi”, their name means “makes the puma cry”.
+From there, it is downhill 1400m (4600ft) past the recently discovered ruins of Pincha Unuyoc, all the way to the Rio Blanco, where you can dip your feet in the cool waters.
+Just beware of the biting sand-flies!
+Known as “Pumahuacachi”, their fitting name means, “makes the puma cry”.

 Refreshed and cooled off, you will continue climbing steeply again, 1,200m (3900ft).
-This part of the journey will take you to the small and beautifully located campsite of Maizal at an altitude of 3,000m (9840ft).
-This is probably the toughest day of the trip but if you have prepared well and are determined, you will succeed!
-And don't worry, we promise the cold beer on arrival will taste even better.
+This part of the journey will take you to the small and beautifully located campsite of Maizal, at an altitude of 3,000m (9840ft).
+This is probably the toughest day of the trip, but if you are well prepared and determined, you will succeed!
+And don't worry, we promise the cold beer on arrival will taste even better!

-You leave camp behind and climb past old silver mines to the highest pass of the trip.
+Pack up camp again this morning, and climb past the old silver mines, up to the highest pass of the trip.
 Abra San Juan at 4,000m (13123ft), affords spectacular views of the Cordillera Vilcabamba mountain range.
-You then take a delightful and at times precipitous path down to the charming Andean village of Yanama.
-Here you say goodbye to your trusty arrieros, and new friends, as you climb aboard the waiting vehicle.
-Your transfer will at last give your feet a rest, on a spectacular drive along a brand new road over the Totora pass and down to the small hamlet of Lucmabamba.
+You will then proceed, taking a delightful, and at times, precipitous path down to the charming Andean village of Yanama.
+Here, you will say goodbye to your trusty arrieros, and new friends, as you climb aboard the waiting vehicle.
+Your transfer will at last give your feet a rest, on a spectacular drive along a brand new road, that takes you over the Totora pass and down to the small hamlet of Lucmabamba.

-You have made it to your final day of hiking: you take a spectacular royal Inca trail up through lush coffee and tropical fruit plantations, into pristine cloud forest.
-As the path crests the ridge, old Inca walls appear out of the forest and you step into the recently cleared ruins of Llactapata.
-Hiram Bingham got here too, but the map he drew was so bad, neither he nor anyone else could find the ruins again for 80 years.
+You have made it to your final day of hiking!
+Today, you will head off on the spectacular royal Inca trail, up through lush coffee and tropical fruit plantations, and into pristine cloud forest.
+As the path crests the ridge, old Inca walls appear out of the forest and you will step into the recently cleared ruins of Llactapata.
+Hiram Bingham made it here too, but the map he drew was so bad, neither he nor anyone else could find the ruins again for 80 years!
 In the mid 1990’s an Anglo-American team found them once more, totally covered over by thick jungle vines.

-Step a few meters further and you will see just why the Incas built here.
-The view across to Machu Picchu is magnificent.
-And few tourists have ever had the opportunity to admire the ancient citadel from this side.
-After some time to sit, contemplate the view and watch the Andean Swifts playing overhead, you descend steeply to the Urubamba valley and the hydroelectric plant train station.
+Step a few meters further, and you will see just why the Incas built here.
+The view across to Machu Picchu is purely magnificent.
+Very few tourists have ever had the opportunity to admire the ancient citadel from this side and perspective.
+After some time to sit, contemplate the view and watch the Andean Swifts playing overhead, you will descend steeply to the Urubamba valley and the hydroelectric plant train station.

-From here you have the option to either wait for the short but spectacular train ride, or hike two to three hours along the rail-track to the bustling town of Machu Picchu Pueblo and your hotel for the night.
+From there, you will have the option to either wait for the short, but spectacular train ride, or hike two to three hours along the rail-track, to the bustling town of Machu Picchu Pueblo and your hotel for the night.

 Relaxed, after a comfortable night, you head up to Machu Picchu for your full guided tour before the crowds arrive.
 There is time afterwards to hike to the Inca Bridge, Watchman’s hut or else just wander through the ruins soaking up the atmosphere.
 In the afternoon you descend to the waiting train to enjoy one of the great train journeys of the world back towards Cusco.